ngergs/spring-security-filter-debug/README.md

         .logoutSuccessUrl("/");
 }
 ```
-Only the following line had to be adjusted:
+Only the following line had to be adjusted compared to the original Keycloak configuration:
 ```java
         .addFilterAfter(keycloakAuthenticatedActionsRequestFilter(),SecurityContextHolderAwareRequestFilter.class)
 ```